ivarref/spa-monkey/network-failures.md

 which you may or may not be collecting in your logging infrastructure.

-Despite the fact that the query took approximately 16 minutes, Datomic does not give any warning itself.
+The other warning is issued by `datomic.future`, and reads
+`{:event :datomic.future/unfilled, :seconds 180, :context {:line 168, :column 7, :file "datomic/kv_cluster.clj"}, :pid 143279, :tid 62}`.

-It does however report that `:StorageGetMsec` had a `:hi[gh]` of `949000`, i.e. around 16 minutes.
+Datomic also report that `:StorageGetMsec` had a `:hi[gh]` of `960000`, i.e. around 16 minutes.
 This is logged at an INFO-level, making it hard to spot.